php-etl/documentation/content/getting-started/execution/_index.en.md

 This command will run your satellite service located in a directory.
 The execution of your service may take several minutes, so please wait until the execution is completed.

+After compilation, check that `build/output.csv` has been created.

 ## If you built as a Docker image